 Mr McGrory said the review “will consider all aspects of the prosecution” case and test whether “there are lessons to be learned”.

-Mr McGrory said he believed that an “independent, external scrutiny of our processes and procedures” was warranted.
-“It is of concern to the PPS to maintain public confidence in our services and in the wider criminal justice system,” he said.
-“We understand how difficult it can be for victims and witnesses to come forward, particularly in cases involving sexual abuse offences and we will do all in our power to ensure that they and the wider public can feel confident in the independent role of the PPS.
+“It is of concern to the PPS to maintain public confidence in our services and in the wider criminal justice system,” added Mr McGrory.
+“We understand how difficult it can be for victims and witnesses to come forward, particularly in cases involving sexual abuse offences and we will do all in power to ensure that they and the wider public can feel confident in the independent role of the PPS.”

-“The PPS takes all of its decisions independently, applying the test for prosecution without fear or favour,” Mr McGrory added.
+“The PPS takes all of its decisions independently, applying the test for prosecution without fear or favour,” continued Mr McGrory.
 “I consider that there are particular challenges in prosecuting complex and interlinked cases, as in this instance, involving serious sexual abuse and terrorist related charges and involving multiple complainants and multiple defendants.